sofiyareverse/love-geometry-sofiiayurova/README.md

-# cd love-geometry-sofiiayurova-v1/step-2
+cd love-geometry-sofiiayurova-v1/step-2

-# Run in your terminal 'bundle exec ruby server.rb'.
+Run in your terminal 'bundle exec ruby server.rb'.

-# Open Postman to look at the environment.
+Open Postman to look at the environment.

-# In Url field check "post" and add 'http://localhost:4567/lovestories'.
+In Url field check "post" and add 'http://localhost:4567/lovestories'.
-=begin

 Add in body (raw) in Postman this:
 {
   "data": ["A loves B but B hates A.",